Aging Research Interest Group

 May 2018: Dr Paula McClean (University of Ulster) updated us on her work investigating the interface between diabetes and Alzheimer's disease

-August 2018: Professor Rob Whelan (Trinity College Dublin/GBHI) provided us with an update on his research group’s work using EEG, MRI and machine learning methods to study cognition in aging.
+August 2018: Professor Rob Whelan (Trinity College Dublin/GBHI) provided us with an update on his research group’s work using EEG, MRI and machine learning methods to study cognition in ageing.

-November 2018: Dr Joe Kane, Psychiatrist (SpR) and Academic Clinical Lecture (QUB).
+November 2018: Dr Joe Kane, Psychiatrist (SpR) and Academic Clinical Lecturer (QUB).